ursalaan/Serverless-Incident-Dashboard/README.md

 It prioritises clarity, state integrity, and explainable system behaviour over UI polish or feature volume.

----

 ## Why This Exists

 Most portfolio projects optimise for surface-level complexity:
-- flashy frontends
+- Flashy frontends
-- excessive frameworks
+- Excessive frameworks
-- unrealistic assumptions
+- Unrealistic assumptions

 This project does the opposite.

 It demonstrates how a small but serious internal tool might be designed when:
-- consistency matters more than scale
+- Consistency matters more than scale
-- auditability matters more than aesthetics
+- Auditability matters more than aesthetics
 - AI is an assistant, not an authority

----

 ## High-Level Architecture